spotinst/help/src/docs/ocean/tutorials/analyze-your-costs.md

 The Ocean Network Cost banner is displayed in the Cost Analysis tab above the Cost Over Time graph and contains an estimate of the network usage costs as follows:

-* Cluster network cost used (GB): Overall cost since the start of the month
+* Cluster network cost used (GB): Overall cost since the start of the month.
-* Average hourly network usage (GB):
+* Average hourly network usage (GB).

 These costs are updated hourly.